Does This Nourish Me?

 The Maxwell House Haggadah Project

-In honor of Passover, which begins this coming Friday evening, I decided to write today about the Maxwell House Haggadah Project, a project of Nora Feinstein, student at Barnard and JTS, the Jewish Theological Seminary.
+In honor of Passover, which begins this coming Friday evening, I decided to write today about the Maxwell House Haggadah Project, a project of Nora Feinstein, a graduate of Barnard and the Jewish Theological Seminary.
 The haggadah is a short book that retells the story of the exodus from Egypt of the Hebrew people, and from which almost every Jewish family reads aloud at the annual Seder meals during which we celebrate the first (and sometimes second) night of Passover.

 The Maxwell House Haggadah remains the longest running commercial promotion in American history.
 Its story begins in 1923, when Rabbi Betzalel Rosen declared that coffee was made not from a bean, but rather a berry, which made it acceptable (kosher) for drinking during Passover.
 Since beans are considered a forbidden food to Eastern European Jews during Passover, this changed everything!